-Addis Ababa, Ethiopia; 3rd May 2018 – The African Union Commission Deputy Chairperson Amb.
+Addis Ababa, Ethiopia; 3rd May 2018 (CABNCTV)– The African Union Commission Deputy Chairperson Amb.
 Kwesi Quartey today held bilateral talks with Heiko Maas, the Minister of Foreign Affairs of the Federal Republic of Germany.
 The Deputy Chairperson congratulated Minister Maas on his appointment and welcomed his presence at the African Union headquarters; his first visit to Africa since his appointment.
 Both leaders underscored the importance of multilateralism in the socio-economic development of Africa and Europe.

 Amb.
 Kwesi and Minister Maas mutually agreed on the need for education and skills improvement as a key factor in the realization of Africa’s prospects in structural transformation.
 They observed the nexus between quality education, skills improvement and the quest for peace and security, industrialization, integration and social improvement.

 Amb.
 Kwesi emphasized the need to build capacity for Science, Technology, Engineering and Mathematics Research (STEM) in the continent, noting that while Africa has a fast-growing and young population as one of its greatest asset, many African nations have not fully harnessed the demographic dividend of its youth and continue to grapple with illiteracy and unemployment vulnerabilities such as insecurity, unmanaged migration, poverty and stunted socio-political growth.
 He underscored the need for a paradigm shift to enhance existing mechanisms and find new solutions to respond to modern day realities, stating; “Africa’s large youth population presents a great opportunity to influence the transformation agenda by investing in human capacity development which would subsequently generate broader gains for our societies.”